Lokankara/Quiz/src/main/resources/quiz-set_5.md

 **Explanation:**
 Ability to estimate costs for specific AWS services. is correct.
 The Simple Monthly Calculator helps estimate monthly costs for selected AWS services by allowing users to input usage patterns and service configurations to produce an approximate monthly bill.
 It provides a straightforward way to model service costs before migration.
 It is useful for preliminary budgeting and scenario comparison.
 Consideration of different pricing models like Reserved Instances and Spot Instances. is correct.
-The calculator and related AWS cost tools let you model different purchasing options to compare potential savings from reserved capacity or spot pricing versus on-demand usage.
+The calculator and related AWS cost tools let you model different purchasing answers to compare potential savings from reserved capacity or spot pricing versus on-demand usage.
 This capability helps in planning cost-effective architectures.
 Transparency in pricing with detailed breakdown. is correct.
 The tool provides itemized cost components that help identify where spend is occurring, enabling more transparent cost assessments and clearer communication with stakeholders.
 This detail supports migration planning and TCO analysis.
 Automated cost optimization recommendations. is incorrect because the Simple Monthly Calculator is a modelling tool and does not actively analyze live usage to produce automated optimization suggestions; services like Trusted Advisor or Compute Optimizer provide operational recommendations.
 The calculator is a planning aid rather than an optimization engine.
 Integration with AWS Cost Explorer for detailed analytics. is incorrect because the Simple Monthly Calculator does not integrate with Cost Explorer; Cost Explorer analyzes historical usage and provides analytics on actual bills, whereas the calculator is used for prospective estimates.